If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 WHERE DO WE GO FROM HERE?

 We find ourselves vacillating between living in a constant state of fear and trying to act and feel normal.
 Heath expresses concern about leaving me with this big house and land to deal with if he should die – should we attempt to sell again?
 Where would we go?
-We’ve already been through THAT and neither of us have the energy to entertain that exercise again.
-Do we just stay where we are and know that we have a support system?
+We’ve already been through THAT, and neither of us has the energy to entertain that exercise again.
+Do we stay where we are and know that we have a support system?

-Speaking of support system – I am incredibly blessed with a wonderful group of women in my neighborhood, lead by Tammi Burkhardt, who brought us gourmet meals every night for nearly two weeks as we settled back into daily life.
-Food heals the heart and soul and every bite of the food so lovingly prepared by the Angels that I’m so fortunate to call “friends” made us feel whole.
+Speaking of support systems, I am incredibly blessed with a wonderful group of women in my neighborhood, led by Tammi Burkhardt.
+They brought us gourmet meals every night for nearly two weeks as we settled back into daily life.
+Food heals the heart and soul, and every bite of the food so lovingly prepared by the Angels that I’m so fortunate to call “friends” made us feel whole.
 Their care and concern brought Heath to tears on more than one occasion.

-Where we go from here is unknown to us.
-Perhaps we will get answers in the upcoming MRI’s.
+Where we go from here is still being determined.
+We may get answers in the upcoming MRIs.
 Perhaps not.
-We may be forced to just chalk this up to a mystery, an exit point in Heath’s life that he didn’t take.
+We may be forced to chalk this up to a mystery, an exit point in Heath’s life that he didn’t take.

-What we do know is that we aren’t ready to throw in the towel.
+We do know that we aren’t ready to throw in the towel.
 We are a power couple, soul mates who aren’t ready for the end of our love story.

-We have been forced, out of precaution, to live our lives in a very different way for now.
+Out of precaution, we have been forced to live our lives very differently for now.
 We don’t venture too far from home.

-If Heath has to travel for business, his boss and I work together to ensure he’s safe and protected, even if it means I go with him.
+If Heath has to travel for business, his Boss and I will work together to ensure his safety and protection, even if it means I go with him.

-Poor Sophia is afraid to stay the night with her grandma and Papa because she doesn’t know if “it” will happen again.
+Poor kid is afraid to stay the night with her Grandma and Papa because she doesn’t know if “it” will happen again.
 This breaks our hearts, but I can’t blame her.
 Thankfully, she has a therapist that she can talk to and work through the trauma.

-Life will never be the same again but we are grateful to have the opportunity to HAVE this life, however long it may be.
+Life will never be the same again, but we are grateful for the opportunity to have this life, however long it may be.

 I know this was a long read…I wrote it for myself, to heal.